pocketful/Photo-Gallery/readme.md

-# Image Gallery
+# Photo Gallery

 An infinite-scroll web app that lets users browse and favorite photos using the [Pexels API](https://www.pexels.com/api/).

 # 🎨 Main features

 - Infinite scroll
-- A possibility to favourite an item (favourites should not be lost on page reload).
+- A possibility to favourite an item
 - Responsive design

 # 🔧 Technologies Used